 We care for more than one million people a year across Nottingham City Hospital, the Queen’s Medical Centre (QMC), Ropewalk House and in the community.

 With more than 19,000 colleagues, we are the largest employer in Nottinghamshire and one of the biggest and busiest NHS Trusts in the country, with a budget of £1.6bn.

 As a specialist centre for a range of national and internationally renowned services, including stroke, renal, neurosciences and cancer services, we care for people from across the East Midlands and beyond.

-We are at the forefront of many research programmes and new surgical procedures.
-In partnership with The University of Nottingham we host a Biomedical Research Centre carrying out vital research into hearing, digestive diseases, respiratory, musculoskeletal disease, mental health and imaging.
+We are home to the East Midlands Major Trauma Centre, the Nottingham Children's Hospital and in partnership with the University of Nottingham we host a Biomedical Research Centre carrying out vital research into hearing, digestive diseases, respiratory, musculoskeletal disease, mental health and imaging.

 As a teaching hospital, we are instrumental in the education and training of doctors, nurses and other healthcare professionals.
 We have strong relationships with universities across the East Midlands, including the University of Nottingham, Nottingham Trent University and Loughborough University.

 We have ambitious plans to improve our hospitals and the services we deliver for our patients.
 As well as the redevelopment of Nottingham City Hospital and the QMC, we are building a new NHS rehabilitation facility on the Stanford Hall Rehabilitation Estate near Loughborough, due to open next year.

 We are home to the latest series of Channel 4’s award-winning documentary 24 Hours in A&E, which takes a look inside one of the country’s busiest emergency departments at QMC and showcases the dedication, passion and skill of our teams.